 Metering: Bushing type, fully distributed winding, single- or dual-ratio, 0.15% B-0.9 and 0.30% B-1.8 or as specified.
 To be installed at the Z position on a breaker bushing for 69kV and higher or on the Y position on a breaker bushing at 34.5kV.
-See Section 5.3.11.2 for Revenue Metering Requirements.
+See Revenue Metering Requirements sections.